Skip to main content

 After the war, electricity became essential to rebuilding the nation, and ECA needed strong leadership to rise to the challenge.
 Bringing in Leonard Tate, a dynamic and experienced administrator, gave the Association the stability and vision it needed.

-His appointment overall marked a significnt turning point, and under his guidance ECA secured financial stability, forged industry partnerships, and drove constitutional reform, laying the foundations for decades of progress in training, regulation, and advocacy withi the Association.
+His appointment overall marked a significant turning point, and under his guidance ECA secured financial stability, forged industry partnerships, and drove constitutional reform, laying the foundations for decades of progress in training, regulation, and advocacy within the Association.

 1923: ECA Moves To Savoy Street